cltk/cltk/docs/punjabi.rst

 Here, the basics about the file are explained.

-It contains, DIGITS list, which store the digits in punjabi language in increasing order.
+It contains, list, which store the digits, vowels, consonants and symbols of punjabi language in lexiological order.
 You can check it

 .. code-block:: python

-   In[1]: from cltk.corpus.punjabi.alphabet import DIGITS
+   In[1]: from cltk.corpus.punjabi.alphabet import INDEPENDENT_VOWELS

-   In[2]: print (DIGITS)
+   In[2]: print (INDEPENDENT_VOWELS)
-   Out[2]: ['੦', '੧', '੨', '੩', '੪', '੫', '੬', '੭', '੮', '੯']
+   Out[2]: ['ਆ', 'ਇ', 'ਈ', 'ਉ', 'ਊ', 'ਏ', 'ਐ', 'ਓ', 'ਔ']

+These are the INDEPENDENT_VOWELS, they don't need any other consonant to be printed, they are printed as just they are, they represent the sound aa, i, iii, u, uuu, a, oo, o and ou respectively.

-Similarly there is the list of INDEPENDENT_VOWELS, DEPENDENT_VOWELS, CONSONANTS, BINDI_CONSONANTS(just like consonants but just change in some sound) and some OTHER_SYMBOLS, which can be used and imported in the same way as is done with the DIGITS.
+Similarly there is the list of DIGITS, DEPENDENT_VOWELS, CONSONANTS, BINDI_CONSONANTS(just like consonants but just change in some sound) and some OTHER_SYMBOLS, which can be used and imported in the same way as is done with the INDEPENDENT_VOWELS.

 One important thing, some editors like vim, was not able to render the punjabi symbols like in DEPENDENT_VOWELS and OTHER_SYMBOLS correctly, so on adding the space in the list(during writing them) corrected this bug, but actually the space is not neccessary, so a trimmer function is also added which removes the left and right spaces.